 - The course provides you certification from a teacher well known in both Yoga and Ayurvedic communities worldwide and regarded as one of the pioneer’s of modern Ayurvedic Yoga therapy.

 - Upon course completion options for further study are possible under our Additional Training in Vedic Sciences Section.
-Note also our Programs and Retreat which usually include Yoga and Ayurveda.
+Note also our Retreats and Programs which emphasize Yoga and Ayurveda.

 OTHER EMAIL OPTIONS